awisky/bloopark/README.md

 ```
 After a couple of minutes you should see every service up and running.

+## Initial Odoo Setup

+After Docker container is running you must do a few step in your new Odoo instance.

+- Create a new database with demonstration data
+- Install Search Assistant module
+- Setup the default partner for sales and purchases on Settings -> Search Assistant

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.